nickian/mvphp/README.md

 ### Building the Frontend

-By default, the front-end uses [Bootstrap](https://getbootstrap.com).
-You can find all of the front-end source files in the `frontend` directory.
+By default, the front end uses [Bootstrap](https://getbootstrap.com).
+You can find all of the source files in the `frontend` directory.
 The instructions to build the source files from the `frontend` folder are defined in the `gulpfile.js` file in the project root.

 When you run `gulp` for the first time in the project root, the SCSS and JavaScript files were combined, minified, copied over to the `public` folder.
 Vendor JS and CSS files that we utilize (jQuery, Bootstrap, etc.) are also copied over to the `public` folder.

 #### Developing the Front-End

 Before editing the SCSS and JavaScript files in the `frontend` directory, you can run `gulp watch` in the project root.
-Gulp will watch for any changes you save to the files are save them as you go.
+Gulp will watch for any changes you save to the files and save them as you go.

 ### Additional Functionality